Welcome to Stone Valley 6th grade core!

 SIXTH GRADE STUDENT SUPPLY LIST

 The following is a list of supplies for Sixth Grade CORE: some changes may occur based upon teacher preferences.

-- A three-ring binder with 3 subject dividers
+- 5 subject dividers

 - Two 100 page Mead small composition notebooks

 - Two black or blue ink pens, 2 red pens

 - Two #2 pencils & one large eraser